hablapps/blog/_posts/2024-03-18-Contributing-to-PyKX.md

 ### Useful tools

 * As for the IDE / text editor, use your Python editor of choice.
 * Inside your venv, be sure to have Jupyter installed to have quick access to your function after the build is completed.
 This is particularly useful when developing tests.
-A [Q kernel for Jupyter](https://github.com/KxSystems/jupyterq){:target="_blank"} may also be handy when debugging your Q code.
-As an alternative, a [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=KX.kdb&ssr=false#overview){:target="_blank"} that makes you able to run Q code also exists.
+A [q kernel for Jupyter](https://github.com/KxSystems/jupyterq){:target="_blank"} may also be handy when debugging your q code.
+As an alternative, a [VSCode plugin](https://marketplace.visualstudio.com/items?itemName=KX.kdb&ssr=false#overview){:target="_blank"} that makes you able to run q code also exists.

 ---

 _**Note**_: